JnsRdnp/pcPerformanceOnLCD/README.md

-# Showing CPU/GPU usage and GPU temperature on 2x16LCD.
+# "Displaying CPU and GPU Usage as well as GPU Temperature on a 2x16 LCD using an Arduino UNO and a Python script."

 ![image](https://user-images.githubusercontent.com/112471004/225152766-0950a4d0-928e-4c85-a6bc-78db604c0307.png)